gray-panda/grayrepo/2016_labyREnth/doc4_doc/README.md

 ![form2](img/09.png)

 We can now see that those values referenced in the code are actually attributes of the form.
-Let's copy them all down.
+Let's copy them down.

 ```
 U8pblvDZuAh8GY.Label1.Caption = "xRgWTqWr7ipEjFBfESrOiaYFu9i9Jml3Q171"